71/stadiacontroller/README.md

 Support for using the Stadia Controller as an Xbox 360 controller on Windows.

+### No longer maintained
+This project is no longer maintained.
+Please take a look at the following alternatives if you have issues with `stadiacontroller`:
+- [StadiEm](https://github.com/MWisBest/StadiEm) seems more stable, but is in C# with no official builds.
+- [XOutput](https://github.com/csutorasa/XOutput) does not support vibrations, analog triggers and additional buttons, but it has more features and is more stable overall.

 ### Supported features
 - All buttons are mapped to their Xbox 360 equivalents.
   - Triggers are analog.